HLR/HetSaul/saul-core/doc/CONCEPTUALSTRUCTURE.md

 components of each application that uses learning and inference.

 ### Data Model:
-The data model in Saul conceptually is represented with a graph containing nodes, edges, and their properties.
-Defining entities with the following constructs:
+The data model in Saul conceptually is represented with a graph containing nodes, the edges between them and their properties.

   - `Node`: The different types of objects, for example documents, sound files, pictures, text documents, etc.
   - `Edge`: In a graph with nodes of type `Node`, their connections can be defined with `Edge`s.